johnyorke/inventoryScan/README.md

 inventoryScan
 =============

-A simple application for iPhone to take inventory.
+A barcode reading application for small businesses to take inventory.